Switzerland Study Visa Requirements 2025: Cost, Processing Time

 How to Apply for a Switzerland Study Visa?

-The Switzerland student visa application can only be submitted offline, at a VFS visa application centre in your country.
-It must be noted that Swiss visa applications submitted all across the country are processed at the Embassy of Switzerland in New Delhi.
-Indian students planning to study in Switzerland should visit the VFS Global Visa Application Centre and apply for a Swiss Study Visa.
-They will have to complete an application form for the same and deposit all the relevant documents needed to complete the visa issuance process.
-This they will have to do in English, French or German.
-Once the process is completed from their end, the final approval will be confirmed by the Swiss Embassy.
+The Switzerland student visa application can only be submitted offline.
+It must be noted that Swiss visa applications submitted all across country are processed at Embassy of Switzerland in New Delhi.
+Visit the VFS Global Visa Application Centre and apply for a Swiss Study Visa.
+They will have to complete an application form for the same.
+Deposit all relevant documents needed to complete visa issuance process.
+This they will have to do in English and French.

 Switzerland Student Visa Processing Time

-The applications submitted at the Embassy of Switzerland in New Delhi, or elsewhere in India, are processed within 10-15 days.
-However, it is recommended that you start your visa application as early as possible, but not before 6 months.
+Processing time for Switzerland student visa is 10 to 15 days.
+No matter where you will submit at Embassy of Switzerland in New Delhi, or elsewhere in India.
 This is to ensure that your travel dates do not get impacted due to any unforeseen circumstances.

 Switzerland Student Visa Requirements FAQs